 Abstract:

 Background: In order to raise employment rates among the older workforce many countries including Denmark and Sweden have implemented reforms that narrowed eligibility criteria for disability benefits.
 This creates in combination with increasing work demands a pincer movement where in particular those with moderate health problems might not be able to comply with work demands and at the same time not qualify for the more permanent disability benefits and end up with temporary means tested or no benefits.
-This paper examines whether this is acually what has happened before and after the reforms.
+This paper examines whether this is actually what has happened before and after the reforms.

 Methods: The European SHARE study waves 1, 2, 4, 5, and 6 in Denmark and Sweden for the age group 50-59 (N=5,355) was used to analyze changes in employment rates and benefits among people with different levels of health before, during and after reforms that in Denmark were implemented in 2011-15 and in Sweden 2003-09.
 Interaction between time and health in relation to employment vs permanent or temporary benefits was used as criterion for whether our hypotheses was confimed.